IMDC/Webmoti-Employ/electron/README.md

 # @webmoti-employ/electron <!-- omit from toc -->

 This Electron app bundles the built React client so it can be run locally.
+It also runs the Tobii eyetracker using Python to send feedback to the client.

 - [Setup](#setup)
   - [uv](#uv)